What to Do in Your First Week of a New Zealand Working Holiday

 - 14 Free or Cheap Things to do in Wellington

 - 15 Free or Cheap Things to do in Christchurch

 - 7 Tips to Have a Great Time in Christchurch

 Day 7 of a New Zealand Working Holiday

 Now that you have had time to ponder over transport start making things happen.
-Get yourself a bus ticket out of Auckland with Skip Bus or buy a full bus pass and use our handy tips in What’s the Difference Between InterCity Backpacker Bus Passes? and 5 Tips to Get a Better Deal on a Backpacker Bus Pass in New Zealand.
+Get yourself a bus ticket out of Auckland or buy a full bus pass and use our handy tips in What’s the Difference Between InterCity Backpacker Bus Passes? and 5 Tips to Get a Better Deal on a Backpacker Bus Pass in New Zealand.
 Alternatively, start looking at cars or campervans to buy and remember to inspect them before buying.
 We have heaps of advice in Buying a Car in New Zealand Step by Step.

 Want to hit the road and start exploring this amazing country as soon as possible?
 Start planning your first couple of weeks of travel.